Digital holographic microscopy: MEMS

 Use in conjunction with a stroboscopic electronic unit to synchronize the laser pulse for sample illumination and the camera acquisition with the MEMS excitation, DHM® provides time sequences of 3D topography along the excitation phase of the microsystems.

 Analysis of this time sequence of 3D topographies acquired at a fixed frequency provides vibration map and enable decomposition of the movement in term of in- and out-of-plane.

 Sweeping of the excitation frequency provides structural resonances as well as amplitude and phase Bode analysis.

 Measurement have demonstrated on many type of MEMS such as comb drive actuators, micro-mirrors, accelerometers, gyroscopes, micro pumps, microphones, ultrasonic transducers, cantilevers, and surface acoustic waves among others.

 Metrology

 DHM refers only to wavelengths for height measurement.
 Therefore, DHM provides precise height measurements with very high repeatability and linearity independently of any vertical calibration, precise positioning of mechanical part, repeatability of interferometric piezo-controller, motorized displacement, or liquid crystal display scanning.
 This feature makes out of DHM an outstanding tool for step and roughness certification among other.

 For transmission systems, perfect flatness calibration is achieved by taking as reference an acquisition without any sample in the optical path.
 Flatness calibration of reflection type systems requires the use of a perfectly flat sample.

 Industrial inspection

-The very short time needed to grab information makes DHM very robust to environmental vibrations.
-It enables in particular “on-flight” and “on-line” quality controls of parts.
-Applications have been demonstrated in particular for implants roughness, structure of semiconductor components, solar industry, industrial metrology, and watch parts among other.
+The very short time needed to capture information makes DHM very robust to environmental vibrations.
+It enables in particular "on-flight" and "on-line" quality controls of parts.
+Applications have been demonstrated in particular for implants roughness, structure of semiconductor components, solar industry, industrial metrology, and watch parts, among others.